Skip to content

 • There are picnic benches at the edge of the woodland - turn left after the Shepherd's Hut and you'll see them next to the path

-• If you have a picnic rug, there are lots of peaceful spots in the gardens, particularly in the Top Orchard
+• There are lots of peaceful spots in the gardens, particularly in the Top Orchard

-• If the weather is wet, you can picnic indoors on Tuesdays ad Wednesdays
+• If the weather is wet, you can picnic indoors on Tuesdays and Wednesdays

 Family-friendly things to do on the estate